 Growing salmon responsibly and sustainably will help manage and maintain wild fish stocks around the world while feeding the global population a healthy protein high in Omega-3.

 In 2018 salmon farming generated 6,600 direct and indirect jobs in British Columbia.
 In rural coastal communities where opportunities are limited, jobs in aquaculture provide year-round, well-paying employment and invigorate the towns of the employees.

-Salmon farming is also unique in its work with First Nations communities, through partnership agreements and workforce training.
-As of 2014, nearly 20% of the workforces of the top four salmon farming companies are aboriginal persons.
+Salmon farming is also unique in its work with First Nation communities, through partnership agreements and workforce training.
+As of 2019, nearly 20% of the workforces of the top four salmon farming companies are Indigenous persons.

 Salmon farming has come a long way from its humble beginnings in BC.
-New ideas and innovation is at the heart of salmon farming.
-Grieg Seafood and other salmon producers are constantly researching and looking to implement new technologies and improve farming practices that will enhance our work, help the communities in which we operate, and ensure BC is a leader in sustainable aquaculture practices.
+In 2019, innovation and protecting the environment are now at the heart of salmon farming.
+Grieg Seafood and other salmon producers are constantly researching and looking to implement new technologies and improve farming practices that will reduce our impact on wild salmon and the environment, enhance our work, help the communities in which we operate, and ensure BC is a leader in sustainable aquaculture practices.